 Other things you touch to bedding that can transfer bacteria to infect your skin once in contact also can make your life miserable.
 Wash bedding at least once a week and disinfect some of the common things you reach for every day like computer keyboards, phones, glasses, pens, wallets, keys, inside of our handbags, etc. before touching your face.
 Your own hands are also in this group.
 A habit of touching your face without realizing it is another of the skin saboteurs waiting to wreck your beauty.
 After all, you don’t wash your hands every minute.

-Our hair is yet another of these skin wreckers since it tends to brush against our faces in spots from bangs, cheeks to our necks and shoulders.
+Our hair is yet another of these skin care wreckers since it tends to brush against our faces in spots from bangs, cheeks to our necks and shoulders.
 The more hair touches our skin, the more of its oily sebum that also gets delivered that can spell trouble, especially if you have acne to compound the problem.
 A simple solution is trying to keep your hair off of your face, if possible or washing it daily.

 The truth is there are a surprising number of skin care myths and misconceptions all around us that need changed.
 What I shared here are just a few of these hidden dangers that are out there to be aware of.
 Once you know where to look, keeping your skin beautiful is easier to accomplish.